yasenhorozov/esp-hosted-mcu-biser/examples/host_nimble_bleprph_host_only_vhci/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C5 | ESP32-C6 | ESP32-H2 | ESP32-S3 | ESP32-P4 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |

-# BLE Host-Only Peripheral VHCI Example
+# BLE Host-Only Peripheral Hosted HCI Example

-This example uses the Bluetooth VHCI transport provided by ESP-Hosted.
+This example uses the Bluetooth Hosted HCI transport provided by ESP-Hosted.

-To use the VHCI transport in the application, the Bluetooth controller should be disabled and the default uart-transport should also be disabled (when the controller is disabled, by default the uart-transport is selected).
-The Bluetooth VHCI transport in ESP-Hosted should also be enabled.
+To use the Hosted HCI transport in the application, the Bluetooth controller should be disabled and the default uart-transport should also be disabled (when the controller is disabled, by default the uart-transport is selected).
+The Bluetooth Hosted HCI transport in ESP-Hosted should also be enabled.

 Refer to the `sdkconfig.defaults` file which has the required